linkeddata/rdflib.js/Documentation/alternate-fetches.md

 # Using authenticated and alternate fetches in rdflib

-By default, rdflib's fetcher uses cross-fetch.fetch() to preform reads and writes.
-This is a plain fetch similar to wget or curl that does not carry any authentication information.
-In order to use rdflib with private Solid data that requires authentication, the user or app needs to pass a different fetch method to rdflib.
-This approach is also useful if you have created your own fetch, for example against Dropbox or a database.
+By default, `rdflib`'s fetcher uses `cross-fetch.fetch()` to preform reads and writes.
+This is a plain `fetch`, similar to `wget` or `curl`, that does not carry any authentication information.
+To use `rdflib` with private Solid data that requires authentication, the user or app needs to pass a different fetch method to `rdflib`.
+This approach is also useful if you have created your own fetch, such as against Dropbox or a database.

 ## The solidFetch variable